 Developments in financing activities, source SNL

-The lack of financing activities also slowly causes the sector to weed out bad companies on the Canadian boards, not being able to raise cash anymore or go bankrupt because of inefficient operations:
+The lack of financing activities also caused the sector to weed out bad companies on the Canadian boards, not being able to raise cash anymore or go bankrupt because of inefficient operations:

 TMX listings/delistings since 2008, source TMX Group

-Notable examples of going into administration for various reasons are Allied Nevada, Northland, Talvivaara, London Mining, Midway Gold and African Minerals, and others in coal are bankrupt as well or are lining up as I wrote this (Dec 2015).
+Notable examples of going into administration for various reasons are Allied Nevada, Northland, Talvivaara, London Mining, Midway Gold, African Minerals, Rubicon, and others in coal had a hard time as well during the war on coal in the US.
 I don't consider this a negative thing, as for example badly run companies can't waste good investment money anymore, good money that should go to good projects/companies.
 It's also a very healthy cleanup of inactive "explorers", where executives only use raised cash to pay for their salaries and all sorts of expenses, the socalled "lifestyle" companies, of which a cleanup is most needed and stalled for years, covered up by high commodity pricing and overly enthusiastic sentiment.

-Therefore I believe now is an interesting time, and in my view it can't hurt to allocate a small part (5-10%) of available funds into junior mining stocks which provide the most leverage to rising metal prices, although I'm not a registered investment advisor.
-Of course I'm waiting for the next trend reversal since 2011, as multibaggers will be no exception in that case, but in the meantime, believing most commodity prices and mining stocks can't go lower much further, I'll be discussing possibly interesting junior mining stocks.
+In my view it can't hurt to allocate a small part (5-10%) of available funds into junior mining stocks which provide the most leverage to rising metal prices, although I'm not a registered investment advisor.
+Fortunately I called the 2015 bottom, and the following trend reversal can't continue forever, but individual junior mining stocks can prove to be profitable, even in a bear market, and therefore my continuing interest in these stocks.

 Investing in junior mining stocks isn't without risks.There are lots of critically flawed mining stocks out on the market, capable of generating huge losses in a relatively short period of time.
-As investing in junior mining is a very risky endeavor, often described as THE most risky sector in investing, I hope you are familiar with the very volatile nature of junior mining stocks, and are able to sleep well at night when your trades go against you.
-This will happen more than once, but try to avoid holding at all costs "because you need strong hands", "because either you believe in the story or not" or likewise points of view, as things like this can happen easily:
+As investing in junior mining is a very risky endeavor, often described as THE most risky sector in investing, even more so than biotech, I hope you are familiar with the very volatile nature of junior mining stocks, and are able to sleep well at night when your trades go against you.
+This will happen more than once, but try to avoid holding at all costs "because you need strong hands", "because either you believe in the story or not", "this is clearly oversold" or likewise points of view, as things like this can happen easily:

 Your average chart in junior exploration over the last 5 years: Batero Gold, a promising junior back in 2011